pivotal/slate/source/index.html.md

 Access tokens may be retrieved in many ways.
 On the right, we show common approaches to authenticating against the appropriate UAA and retrieving an access token.
 For command line usage, it is helpful to extract the token into an environment variable, such as `$SSO_TOKEN`.

 You may also fetch a token directly from UAA using their API.
-Please see: [Token > Client Credentials Grant](http://docs.cloudfoundry.org/api/uaa/)
+Please see the supported grant types: [Token](http://docs.cloudfoundry.org/api/uaa/)